 |Copyright © Nucleus Medical Media, Inc.|

-Other tests may be done to see how well the affected organs are working.
-Tests may be done even if there are no symptoms and may include:
+Other tests may be done to see how well your organs are working.
+These may be:

 American Lung Association http://www.lung.org

 Explore sarcoidosis.
 National Heart, Lung, and Blood Institute website.
 Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/sarc.
 Accessed July 30, 2019.

 Sarcoidosis.
 American Lung Association website.
 Available at: http://www.lung.org/lung-disease/sarcoidosis.
 Accessed July 30, 2019.

 Sarcoidosis in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/topics/dmp~AN~T116787/Sarcoidosis-in-adults .
 Updated November 21, 2019.
 Accessed July 30, 2019.

 Sarcoidosis in children.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/topics/dmp~AN~T316439/Sarcoidosis-in-children .
 Updated May 31, 2017.
 Accessed July 30, 2019.